stevendelro/frontend-masters-intermediate-react/README.md

 ### Portals

-  * This section begins with an opinion that I share with Holt: **f*ck modals.** He didn't quite say it as succinctly as I just did, but you could tell that he's reticent in his yearning to admonish those who encourage the use of this needy UI pattern.
+  * This section begins with an opinion that I share with Holt: **f*ck modals.** He didn't quite say it as succinctly as I just did, but you could tell that he's somewhat reticent to admonish those who encourage the flagrant use of this needy UI pattern.
   * I get it, there's a time and a place for *yadda yadda yadda..* Unless it's used to confirm an irreversible/important event, I believe that modals are nothing more than decorated pop-ups.
   * **Intrinsic value is more compelling than attention grabbing gimmicks/marketing**, imo.
   * Interesting, we create a new `div` in our index.html file for the modal to display above our root `div`.
 This allows us to still catch events that happen within Details.js and inside our modal even though the modal is in a separate React DOM element from our root `div`.